ARL DSRC Introductory Site Guide

 2.3.
 File space management policy

 2.3.1.
-INODE limits
+Data limits

 2.3.2.
-System scrubber
+System Scrubber

 The scratch file system, /p/work1, should be used for active temporary data storage and batch processing.
 A system "scrubber" monitors utilization of the scratch space.
-Files not accessed within 21 days on the scratch file system are subject to removal but may remain longer if the space permits.
+Files not accessed within 30 days on the scratch file system are subject to removal but may remain longer if the space permits.
 There are no exceptions to this policy.
 Customers who wish to keep files for long-term storage should copy files selected for retention back into their /home or /archive directories to avoid data loss by the "scrubber."
 Customers are responsible for archiving files from the scratch file systems.
 This file system is considered volatile working storage, and no automated backups are performed.

 Note: Please do not use /tmp or /var/tmp for temporary storage!